changh95/fastcampus_slam_codes/4_8/README.md

-# Iterative Closest Point (ICP)
+# Generalized ICP (G-ICP), Normal Distributions Transform (NDT), and Incremental ICP (IICP)

-- Load a lidar point cloud datum from KITTI dataset
+- Load Velodyne lidar points from KITTI dataset.
-1. Based on known correspondences, use ICP to find the transformation between two point clouds
+- Perform G-ICP on the LiDAR points.
-2. Without known correspondences, use ICP from PCL library to find the transformation between two point clouds
+- Perform NDT on the LiDAR points.

-> In both cases, the point clouds are rotated by 10 degrees around the z-axis, and moved 2m forward.
+- Perform IICP on the LiDAR points.

 ---